 - 1 cup Dulce de Leche

-- Line a 8-inch square baking dish with foil.
+- Preheat oven to 350 degrees.
+Line a 8-inch square baking dish with foil.
 Spray with non-stick cooking spray.

 - In a small saucepan melt the butter.
 Add the semi-sweet chocolate, stirring constantly over low heat until the chocolate is melted.